Hill sprints are an add-on running workout that can drastically help reduce your risk of injury while building lower body strength.

 We’ve talked before about how strength training is the best form of cross training for runners.
-You might not need to do any strength though as you can get all of the strength training that you need as a runner by running and specifically by one simple running add-on workout that I am going to share with you in case you don't already incorporate them into your training week: Hill Sprints!
+You might not need to do any strength though as you can get all of the strength training that you need as a runner (especially if you are training for a half or full marathon) by running and specifically by one simple running add-on workout that I am going to share with you in case you don't already incorporate them into your training week: Hill Sprints!

 A lot of coaches argue that you do not even need to cross-train while training for a marathon.
 Your volume of running is what you should focus on while training for a long distance race.

 I think that it is dependent on your goals.
-If you are training to finish your first marathon with no time goal then I think that volume is important as well as having an overall base of fitness and that is where I encourage strength training as the cross training of choice for beginner marathoners.
+If you are training to finish your first marathon with no time goal then I think that volume (running mileage per week) is important as well as having an overall base of fitness and that is where I encourage strength training as the cross training of choice for beginner marathoners.

 Those who are running more competitively (i.e. are training for a time goal) might benefit more from only cross training every so often instead of on a weekly basis (if you are beginning to feel run down, over-trained, etc.) but when training for a time goal you want to keep your focus on your running volume and the quality of your workouts.